MShirazAhmad/latex-diff-from-git-timeline/README.md

 ## Troubleshooting
 - Command not visible: Reload window (`Cmd+R`) and ensure you right‑click a `.tex` item.
 - `latexdiff` not found: Verify with `which latexdiff`.
 On macOS, ensure `/Library/TeX/texbin` is in PATH.
-- File not in Git: Stage/commit the file so history exists.
+- No history: Stage/commit the file so history exists, or compare commit ↔ working directory.
-- Unicode/shell issues: The extension writes temp files and calls `latexdiff` on those to avoid shell quoting bugs.
+- Shell quoting: The extension writes temp files and invokes `latexdiff` on those to avoid quoting issues.

 ## Notes
 - Works with at least one commit; can compare commit↔commit or commit↔working.